AshayV04/TribalVision/OCR/INTEGRATION_GUIDE.md

 # FRA OCR Integration Guide

-This guide explains how to integrate the OCR functionality with your FRA Atlas WebGIS system.
+This guide explains how to integrate the OCR functionality with your TribalVision system.

 ## Overview